trickytank/rwarrior/README.md

 *   Submit to CRAN (with beginner towers initially).
 *   Add intermediate towers (9 more levels).
-*   Create a graphical representation of the warrior's movement.
+*   Create a graphical representation of the Warrior's movement.
 Hit me up if this is something you would be interested in helping out in, either on the programming side or creating the sprites.
-I'd like to see the warrior in Pixel Art, but there would be room to have more than one skin available.
+I'd like to see the Warrior in Pixel Art, but there would be room to have more than one skin available.
-*   Create a Hex logo with a pixel-art warrior (as used in the graphical representation).
+*   Create a Hex logo with a pixel-art Warrior (as used in the graphical representation).
-*   Write an AI to complete the epic mode beginner tower with S rank on all levels to to find if it's possible, and adjust the ace score (target score for an S rank) accordingly.
+*   Write an AI to complete the epic mode beginner tower with an S rank on all levels to find if it's possible, and adjust the ace score (target score for an S rank) accordingly.
 This AI is a secret!